How To Tell If Your Unborn Baby Is A Boy Or Girl24 Aug 2011

 Sadly, in some third world countries, if women give birth to a girl, the baby can be killed or abandoned, because girls are seen as less valuable members of society than boys.

-appear to be more common amongst only males or only females; Duchenne Muscular Dystrophy for example, directly affects males, resulting in them having a shorter life span, due to complications that arise from weakness of the muscles.
-Whereas females can be carriers of the disorder, their muscles aren’t directly affected, but they will have the ability to pass the disorder down if they reproduce.
+Some disabilities appear to be more common amongst only males or only females; Duchenne Muscular Dystrophy for example, directly affects males, resulting in them having a shorter life span, due to complications that arise from weakness of the muscles.
+Whereas females can be carriers of the disorder, their muscles aren't directly affected, but they will have the ability to pass the disorder down if they reproduce.

 Two test kits available that I've come across during my research are; one that requires a urine sample, similar to a pregnancy test, but instead of a ‘line' or symbol indicating a pregnancy, part of the stick will change to either blue for a boy, or pink for a girl, but these have been proven to be incorrect.